0xvpr/SCCT-Trainer/README.md

 ### What I Learned
 While cross compiling from Linux to Windows using <code>i686-win64-mingw32-gcc</code> isn't very well
-documented, it is certainly doable.
+documented, it is certainly doable (with serious effort).
 It took a bit of research just to get the compiler to compile
-all of the various non-standard 'MS-isms' that are included in <code>Windows.h</code> and <code>tlhelp32.h</code>.
+all of the various non-standard 'MSVC-isms' that are included in <code>Windows.h</code> and <code>tlhelp32.h</code>.

 Another issue was that, since I exclusively edited the project in <code>nvim</code>, I had a ton of problems
 getting [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) to properly recognize that I was using Windows headers and give me